flakas/Latte/README.md

 Configuration scripts are saved in ~/.latte folder.

 - `categories.py` should contain user defined classes for categories (see example configuration in `doc/config/categories.py`)
+- `projects.py` should contain user defined classes for projects (see example configuration in `doc/config/projects.py`)

 Goal